wttech/gradle-aem-plugin/README.md

 ### Expandable properties

-By default, plugin is configured that in all XML files located under path *META-INF/vault*,properties can be injected using syntax: `${property}`.
+By default, plugin is configured that in all XML files located under path *META-INF/vault* properties can be injected using syntax: `${property}`.

 Related configuration: